dlisuk/iDcDashboard/README.md

 The goal of the project is to create an interactive data visualization framework within iPython to ease visual analysis of large data sets.
 In particular I will connect the Pandas data frame to dc.js.

+**October 10 2014**

+Modularized java script code.
+Added JS->Python sending of filters as data is interacted with.

 **October 8 2014**
 Wrote a setup guide to install the java script libraries needed to run.